allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 A similar situation arises with databases.
 We often store huge amounts of data (for auditing or historical purposes etc.).
-While the cost of maintaining such databases is negligible at a small scale, over time it can become a significant burden on our budget.
+While the cost of maintaining such databases is negligible at a small scale, over time it can become a notable burden on our budget.

 I wanted to talk about such a case and how we managed to reduce the cost of maintaining a database by nearly 30 times.